 What is SSD?

-First SSD is launched in the year of 1970 for INM supercomputers.
+THE first SSD is launched in the year of 1970 for INM supercomputers.
 SSD refers to a type of internal technology.
-They are built from silicon memory chip with no moving parts and rotational delay which reduces response time.
-They deliver end- to- end data integrity and include a function like error correction to improve reliability.
+They are built from silicon memory chip with no moving parts and rotational delay, which reduces response time.
+They deliver end-to-end data integrity and include a function like error correction to improve reliability.

 Head to Head Comparison Between SAS and SSD (Infographics)